WildFife – Biodiversity in Fife

 - it gives us the materials we use in our everyday lives, such as textiles and timber

-- many of the drugs we use to treat our illnesses with have their origins in biodiversity, such as the cardiac stimulant Digitoxin which comes from the common foxglove
+- many of the drugs we use to treat our illnesses have their origins in biodiversity, such as the cardiac stimulant Digitoxin which comes from the common foxglove

 The threats that face biodiversity and us

-Each ecosystem is finely balanced, and if one or more species is lost, the function of the ecosystem can become disturbed.
+Each ecosystem is finely balanced, and if one or more species are lost, the function of the ecosystem can become disturbed.
 Sadly, we are losing biodiversity at an alarming rate.
 This is due to human activities such as habitat destruction, pollution, population growth, over-consumption and introduced invasive species.
 Scientists estimate 150 to 200 species are lost every 24 hours.

 What many of us don’t realise is that by damaging the biodiversity we rely upon, we are in fact harming ourselves.
 It's in our interest to manage biodiversity.

 We can make a difference